Finding Methane Leaks

 Emissions Reductions

 CARB estimates that improved methane detection and faster repair enabled by enhanced monitoring will reduce landfill methane emissions by approximately 17,000 metric tons of methane per year (about 450,000 metric tons of CO₂-equivalent annually).
-These reductions are attributed to improved gas capture, more comprehensive surface emissions monitoring, and prompt identification and repair of leaks detected through remote sensing technologies.
+These reductions are attributed to improved gas capture, more comprehensive surface emissions monitoring, and prompt identification and repair of leaks detected through modern sensing technologies.